playfulsparkle/oc4_bank_transfer_fee/README.md

 OpenCart requires all extension package filenames to end in the `.ocmod.zip` format for successful installation.
 Although the `ps_bank_transfer_fee` extension is not technically an `OCMOD` (since it contains all the required files to work properly without any `OCMOD` modifications), the package still needs to follow this naming convention to ensure compatibility with OpenCart's installer.

 ### 1. Download the Extension
-Download the latest **Playful Sparkle - Bank Transfer Fee** release from this repository.
+Download the latest **Playful Sparkle - Bank Transfer fee** release from this repository.

 ### 2. Upload the Extension Files
 1. Log in to your OpenCart admin panel.